Oreka 1.2 Open Source User Manual

 • StorageAudioFormat this parameter controls the final file format of the tapes. valid values are the following: gsm, ulaw, alaw and pcmwav

 • CapturePlugin this parameter controls which audio capture plugin should be used.
-Valid values are VoIP.dll and SoundDevice.dll (or libvoip.so and libsounddevice.so under Linux)
+Use VoIP.dll under Windows or libvoip.so under Linux

 • AudioOutputPath this parameter controls the root directory where capture and storage audio files are stored.
 It can be a relative or absolute path.